VoxideNebula/Graphics-Project-1/README.md

 We understood that the purpose of the `loadObj` function would be to populate a vector with the buffer data for our objects.
 To do that, we had to understand how a .obj stores vertex information.
 We soon found out that not all .obj's are created equal, and decided it would be easiest to create a .obj parser that works with the .obj's that are exported from blender.
+Both the Character and Maze model were made in blender.

 The first thing that `loadObj` does is read in all of the vertices, the uv texture coordinates, the normals, and the triangle information and stores them for later.
 Then, in a for loop, it uses all of the stored information to populate the buffer data vector with each vertex in the format `[x,y,z|u,v|n1,n2,n3]`.
 We chose not to use an EBO, as we didn't have enough experience to get it working.
 Therefore, there are likely vertices which are rendered multiple